 You can buy great local honey by the 100mls at Package Free Larder .
 You need to take a container for this or you can buy one of their recycled jars for 50p.
 You can also buy a jar from the Southsea Deli which is on Elm Grove and they work with local suppliers to bring top quality produce to the shop.
 Root ginger is available across the road at the Mediterranean on Elm Grove or of course from all good supermarkets.

 Hot Not Toddy

 Get the full recipe here

 Gingerbread Spice Hot Chocolate

-Take your usual hot chocolate powder whether that be Cadburys or a more luxurious blend and put it into a small bowl.
+Take your usual hot chocolate powder whether that be Cadburys or a more luxurious blend and put it into a small bowl with the other dry ingredients.
 We received a lovely Hotel Chocolat blend before Christmas but there are lots of other brands out there.

 25g Cocoa Mix

 1/2 tsp Cinnamon